cognitedata/cognite-sdk-dotnet/README.md

 An SDK for accessing the Cognite API (v5).
 Made as part of the 2019 February 14th hackathon and is *work-in-progress (WIP)*.

 The goal was to learn the Cognite API and experiment with [Domian Modeling](https://pragprog.com/book/swdddf/domain-modeling-made-functional) and Type Driven Development.
 Thus make the code reflect the specification as much as possible and hopefully be able to significantly reduce the need for unit-testing.
-That is also why I did't want to auto-generate the code using OpenAPI tools as the generated code is often bloated and quality usually not good (imo).
+That is also why I did't want to auto-generate the code using OpenAPI tools as the generated code is often bloated and quality usually not as good (imo).

 The SDK is written as a dual domain SDK for both C# and F#.